ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Another example use is concurrent multipath, where the transport protocol simultaneously schedules flows to aggregate the capacity across multiple paths.
+{{?RFC6356}} presents an experimental congestion control algorithm for MP-TCP that couples the congestion control algorithms running on different subflows by linking their increase functions, and dynamically controlling the overall aggressiveness of the multipath flow.
+{{?RFC8041}} discusses use cases and operational experience in real networks.

 The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint.
 This has additional implications: